-The method of transport to the destination country is usually air or rail.
+For the majority of field courses, the method of transport to the destination country will be air.
 Field courses commence and end in Manchester and you are expected to travel with the group both on the outward and return journeys.